UniLuFS2020-ReplicationSeminar/Capstone-Project-Bernhard-Eymann/README.md

 - using the open data API of the canton Basel-Stadt

 ## Background
 I am currently a legal clerk working at the canton Basel-Stadt and I am also part of the broad digitalization initiative within the canton Basel-Stadt.
 I am interested in the expectations of the citizens of Basel-Stadt regarding the digitalization of the public authorities in the canton.
-I would like to know, whether legislation in the canton is in broad terms en accord with the expectations of the citizens regarding digitization.
+I would like to know, whether legislation in the canton is in broad terms en accord with the expectations of the citizens regarding digitalization.

 ## Hypotheses
 My two hypotheses are:
 - Citizens of the canton expect a progress of digitalization in the canton.
-- Legislative projects on digitalization reflects a progress of digitization in the canton.
+- Legislative projects on digitalization reflects a progress of digitalization in the canton.

 ## Data
 I will use the following data sources: